Azure/azure-sdk-for-js/event hubs migration guide.md

 ### Migrating code from `EventProcessorHost` to `EventHubConsumerClient` for receiving events

-In V2, `EventProcessorHost` allowed you to start receiving events, delivered via callbacks.
+In V2, `EventProcessorHost` allowed you to balance the load between multiple instances of your program when receiving events.

 In V5, `EventHubConsumerClient` allows you to do the same with `subscribe()` and the `SubscriptionEventHandlers` interface.